 The Museum of Stolen art is a virtual space for art that has been stolen or looted, lost to greed or conflict.
-It is an Oculus Rift experience where one can enjoy artwork that is otherwise hidden.
+It is an Cardboard experience where one can enjoy artwork that is otherwise hidden.

 We are dedicated to engaging the public in culturally significant items that are in danger and aim to assist in the recovery of stolen art.